 RMA's website is a source of information for RMA shareholders and prospective shareholders.
-RMA places company announcements on the site immediately following confirmation of their release to the market.

 Further communication with shareholders occurs with the distribution of the annual report (unless shareholders have chosen not to receive these).
 Email is also an important method of communication for investors.
 Key announcements and updates can be received by email where shareholders provide their details to the appointed share registrar.